noor-latif/portfolio-page-noor-latif-nextjs/README.md

 ## Contributing

 - Use Git and Bun with descriptive commits.
 - Keep changes small and focused.
-Update `plan.md` and tests alongside code.
+Update tests alongside code.
+- **Never commit secrets or API keys** - use environment variables only.

 ## Branch strategy (dev → main)